 Nurses can also be held responsible for an injurious error and sued for their negligence, depending on the type of permanent injury sustained by the patient.
 Nursing negligence claims may be viable if the nurse in question failed to act in a patient’s best interest, failed to take notice of critical signs or failed to properly communicate with physicians.
 Nurses may also be held liable in cases of patient injury by medical equipment, such as in cases of post-surgical object retention, falling equipment, or unnecessary wounds created during a procedure.

 Because medication travels through multiple channels before arriving in the hands of the patient, pharmacy malpractice lawsuits typically occur in conjunction with malpractice suits against hospitals and individual doctors.
 Patients who are prescribed the wrong medication, who are given the wrong prescription or wrong dosage tend to suffer negative side effects, which can range from discomfort to fatality.

 Experienced Medical Malpractice Attorneys in Chicago

-Our team at Leonard Law Group is prepared to take on and win your medical malpractice case, no matter whose error caused the injury.
+Our team at the Leonard Law Group is prepared to take on and win your medical malpractice case, no matter whose error caused the injury.
 Our Chicago medical malpractice lawyers are here to seek justice on your behalf and work to help you get the compensation you deserve.
 Let us help right the wrongs committed against you.